llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

-# Deploying the Inferno-Autoscaler and llm-d on OpenShift
+# Deploying the Workload-Variant-Autoscaler and llm-d on OpenShift

-This guide shows how to deploy the Inferno-Autoscaler (integrated with the HorizontalPodAutoscaler) on OpenShift (OCP), allowing vLLM servers to scale accordingly to the observed load.
+This guide shows how to deploy the Workload-Variant-Autoscaler (integrated with the HorizontalPodAutoscaler) on OpenShift (OCP), allowing vLLM servers to scale accordingly to the observed load.

 **Note**: the deployment was tested on an OCP cluster with *admin* privileges.

 ## Overview

-After deploying the Inferno-autoscaler following the provided guides, this guide allows the integration of the following components:
+After deploying the Workload-Variant-Autoscaler following the provided guides, this guide allows the integration of the following components:

 1. **Inferno Controller** processes VariantAutoscaling objects and emits the `inferno_desired_replicas` metrics

-2. **Prometheus and Thanos** scrape these metrics from the Inferno-autoscaler `/metrics` endpoint using TLS, using the existing monitoring infrastructure present on OCP
+2. **Prometheus and Thanos** scrape these metrics from the Workload-Variant-Autoscaler `/metrics` endpoint using TLS, using the existing monitoring infrastructure present on OCP

 3. **Prometheus Adapter** exposes the metrics to Kubernetes external metrics API